TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='educations'></span>

-# 🔥 News
+🔥 News
-* [2025.08] I will join Huawei Technology Ltd. as an AI Researcher!
+- [Sep 2025] I will be joining Huawei Technologies Co., Ltd. as an AI Researcher!
-* [2025.06] Our paper is awarded as the **Best Paper Candidate** of ICME 2025!
+- [Jun 2025] Our paper was selected as a Best Paper Candidate at ICME 2025!
-* [2025.03] Our paper _"ProDehaze: Prompting Diffusion Models Toward Faithful Image Dehazing"_ is accepted to IEEE International Conference on Multimedia&Expo (ICME 2025) as **oral** presentation!
+- [Mar 2025] Our paper "ProDehaze: Prompting Diffusion Models Toward Faithful Image Dehazing" was accepted to IEEE ICME 2025 as an oral presentation!
-* [2024.07] Our paper _"Difflare: Removing Image Lens Flare with Latent Diffusion Models"_ is accepted to British Machine Vision Conference (BMVC 2024)!
+- [Jul 2024] Our paper "Difflare: Removing Image Lens Flare with Latent Diffusion Models" was accepted to BMVC 2024!

 # 📖 Educations
 - *2024.09-2025.09*, Master's degree of science in **Computer Graphics, Vision and Imaging**, School of Computer Science, University College London(UCL)